EndMy5uffering/JsonCPP/README.md

 ### 1. Parsing

-`JSONParser` processes the token list and constructs a tree of `JSONElement` objects.
+`JSONParser` processes the token list and constructs a tree of `Element` objects.

-Each `JSONElement` stores:
+Each `Element` stores:

 - a `ValueType` enum
 - a `std::unique_ptr<BaseValue>` containing the unwrapped value